Author notes: Happy Christmas Anne-Marie! This is one of your presents: a Spirited Away fiction. This is the direct sequel of the movie. I love you!

 The cardiac monitor, who didn't stop slowing down those last minutes, let out a continuous sound, contrasting with the peaceful death of the sweet woman occurring.

-"Think of where you wanna go Granny," whispered the young girl.
+"Think of where you want go Granny," whispered the young girl.

 "I've always wanted to see…the…ocean…"